 By Howard Meyerowitz

-When his two daughters were little girls, Howard Meyerowitz liked to delight them with imaginative tales he wrote to help them welcome the Sabbath Queen.
-Today, Howard carries on the family tradition by writing similar weekly stories for his two grandchildren.
-We are pleased to share one of Howard’s Shabbos tales with our readers.
+When his two daughters were young, Howard Meyerowitz delighted them with imaginative Shabbat tales that he wrote.
+Today, Howard carries on writing similar stories for his two grandchildren.
+We are pleased to share one of Howard’s tales with our readers.

 Howard Meyerowitz is a Ledger staff member and a member of Beth El Temple in West Hartford.
 He lives in Bloomfield with his wife, Susan.